School Life

 Personal Fitness/Health will provide information on the various components that make up one’s personal fitness and health so students can make informed decisions.
 This course is divided into two components, one being the physical activity piece and the other being the health academic piece.
 The health component will be in a virtual online class setting and the physical activity component will be held on campus.
 The health component is designed to provide the students with the knowledge and skills to obtain an optimal level of wellness.
 Students will be completing this part of the course online using MyBerkeley and the class LibGuides to receive lessons and submit assignments.
 Students will not be meeting in person but rather virtually through an online classroom which students can access daily at their convenience.
 Topics will include but are not limited to fitness, nutrition, drugs, alcohol, tobacco, disease prevention, sexual and reproductive health.
 The physical activity portion of this class will include an introduction to the weight room and a weight room workout at the start of each class.
 The class will participate in the following units: cooperative Project Adventure activities, gatorball, pickle ball, indoor soccer football, team handball, basketball, hockey, rock climbing, water polo, high elements, and frisbee games.
 The sport/activities covered in the physical activity portion of the course directly relate to the classroom curriculum in order to fully support students in achieving an optimal level of wellness.

-The activity portion of the class will be in the AM: July 8 - July 26 from 8:00 a.m. - 11:00 a.m.
+The activity portion of the class will be run from June 3 - June 21 from 8:30 a.m. - 11:30 a.m.
 Monday through Friday on campus.

-July 8 - July 26 (incoming 9th graders)
+June 3 - June 21 (incoming 9th graders)

 Registration for this class opens in April.